How to Use the Databricks Writer

 To fulfill all the Databricks writer connection parameters, follow the next steps.

-Open your Databricks Workspace in a web browser, go to the Compute tab.
+Open your Databricks Workspace in a web browser and go to the Compute tab.

 Next, click on the Cluster you want to use for writing Databricks tables.
 The Databricks reader and writer require that the cluster is running in order to read the tables stored in Databricks.